cgrates/cgrates/docs/tut_freeswitch_installs.rst

 Software installation
 =====================

-As operating system we have chosen Debian Wheezy, since all the software components we use provide packaging for it.
+As operating system we have chosen Debian Jessie, since all the software components we use provide packaging for it.

 FreeSWITCH_
 -----------

-More information regarding installing FreeSWITCH_ on Debian can be found on it's official `installation wiki <https://confluence.freeswitch.org/display/FREESWITCH/Debian#Debian-DebianPackage>`_.
+More information regarding installing FreeSWITCH_ on Debian can be found on it's official `installation wiki <https://freeswitch.org/confluence/display/FREESWITCH/FreeSWITCH+1.6+Video>`_.

 To get FreeSWITCH_ installed and configured, we have choosen the simplest method, out of *vanilla* packages plus one individual module we need: *mod-json-cdr*.